curvedinf/hypercells/README.md

 'thead_th': '', 'tbody': '', 'tbody_tr': '', 'tbody_td': '',}`.
 A dictionary of css classes to add to various
 elements of the table.

+### `hypercells.lib.create_uid_from_user(request, location_identifier)`

+Creates a `uid` for use with `create(...)` that is based off the Django request's currently logged in user.
+If no user is logged in, it returns `None`, which will generate a random uuid in `create`.
+The location_identifier is a unique string for every uniquely-configured hypercells instance on your site.

 ### `{% hypercells_table context %}`

 This template tag renders a django template that contains the HTML necessary to render